l33tllama/leofebey.com/pages/06.blog/linux-vs-windows-vs-mac-2022/item.md

 Also, I still use Windows for gaming (not Linux despite high compatibility with Windows games) because; it runs *everything* including games like Halo Infinite, which my friends play a lot of.
 I'd hate to miss out on that.
 And I'm not buying a console to play the hand-full of games I want to play that won't run on Linux.

 When at home, I use my Mac for paying work, and my gaming PC for everything else.
-Including my hobby projects like games and elextronics.
+Including my hobby projects like games and electronics.
 It has the better screen and keyboard, just feels more comfortable.
 I don't switch to a Linux machine (or use my Mac) because of those reasons.

 ## Linux!!!11one
 I used to *love* Linux.
 But that was in a different time.
 I had a Lenovo E450 laptop, Intel Core i5 dual core machine, and Windows didn't have Windows Subsystem for Linux (WSL - Linux shell in Windows).
 So it was a breath of fresh air back then.
 Linux ran  a lot faster than Windows, and was easier for development tasks (like Python and web development).
 It was a no-brainer for me, I was strongly compelled to use it for everything non-gaming related (as Linux gaming was still a bit pokey in 2013-2018).